(part IV - The Hills: Fourvière & Croix-Rousse)

 It played a central role during the Revolt of Canuts on 21 November 1831 and 14 February 1834.
 In 1835, a cooperative store was established here by Michel Derrion and Joseph Reynier, the first of its kind in France.
 Today, the street continues to provide a typical example of a canut street, although the upper part has been drastically altered.

 In the last decades of the 20th century, the urban redevelopment of the area destroyed the upper part of the street, creating a visible hole in the quarter.
 Some sections are currently exclusively pedestrian.
 The upper part was transformed with staircases, gardens and an esplanade offering a view over the city.
 The part between the Rue des Tables Claudiennes and the Rue Burdeau is the only one to have kept its original width.

 The Grand'Côte gave its name to the Littré de la Grand'Côte, a dictionary about the Lyon speaking written by Nizier of Puitspelu (aka Clair Tisseur).

-Turn right at Rue Burdeau and at No 30 you will see a stairway going down.
+After ascending a couple of blocks in Montée de la Grande-Côte, turn right at Rue Burdeau.
+At No 30 there is a stairway going down.
 This is the northern entrance to Passage Thiaffait, a curved traboule with a spectacular entry by a portico on Rue René Leynaud.

-The Passage Thiaffait was built in the early 19th century (in 1827).
-It was opened under Louis-Philippe and was named after Mr. Thiaffait who built the house and the traboule.
+The Passage Thiaffait was built in the early 19th century (in 1827) and was named after Mr. Thiaffait, who built the the complex.

 Thiaffait was a member of the Office of Charity (Bureau de Bienfaisance) and president of the Society of Primary Instruction (Société d'Instruction Élémentaire).
 Around 1827, Father Guerin installed in the traboule the orchestra he had founded to promote music.